uci-iasl/website/README.md

 # UCI Intelligent and Autonomous Systems Lab Website

-The master repository for the source code behind the website at [iasl.ics.uci.edu][iasl].
+This is the repository for the source code behind the website at [iasl.ics.uci.edu][iasl].
 Built using the [Hugo][hugo] static website generator.